 I’m a PhD student at Yale University, advised by Dionysis Kalogerias.
-I’m also a research intern at Cisco Foundation AI, where I joined as one of the first team members after Cisco’s acquisition of Robust Intelligence.
+I’m also a research intern at Cisco Foundation AI, where I was one of the first hires after Cisco acquired Robust Intelligence.
 Previously, I was a research intern at Google Research (NYC) in Summer 2024.
 Before Yale, I earned my bachelor’s and master’s degrees from Bilkent University.

 My work focuses on LLMs—especially black-box control: steering models without access to gradients or weights.
 I also build tools to explain LLM behavior and improve robustness against safety-related failures.
 I sometimes work on open problems in RL when they connect back to control and reliability.